ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 - Up throw into jump and dash up
 - Diagonal down dash into grab
 - Side throw into side dash
-- Grab release into grab
+- Grab release (release grab while holding down) into grab

 Given I was in-charge of the players' movement/physics, I wanted to make sure that everyone had the proper tools to implement their parts, so I added a bunch of conditional variables that are updated based on player state.
 For example, these conditional variables played an essential role in updating the player's animation state tree.